Mechanisms for the Near-UV Photodissociation of CH$_3$I on D$_2$O/Cu(110): Observations and Discussion

 \section{Observations and Discussion}

 In the thin film experiments reported here (D$_2$O doses up to 120ML), the D$_2$O was adsorbed on the Cu(110) substrate at 90K.
-Under the deposition conditions of our system, we believe that all of the multilayer D$_2$O thin films were low porosity amorphous solid water (ASW)\cite{Stevenson:1999ut}\cite{D2ONote:1}.
+Under the deposition conditions of our system, we believe that all of the multilayer D$_2$O thin films were low porosity amorphous solid water (ASW)\cite{Stevenson:1999ut}\footnote{We attempted to create higher porosity D$_2$O films using high angle of incidence deposition\cite{Stevenson:1999ut} but all of the photodissociation experiments using various D$_2$O multilayer films (varying the angle and temperature of D$_2$O deposition) exhibited essentially the same behaviour for photodissociation of CH$_3$I. Based on our observations and the data of Fig. 3 in \textcite{Stevenson:1999ut}, we believe that our apparatus was not able to grow D$_2$O films with significant porosity.
+While we do not believe that the D$_2$O films studied are of uniform thickness on the Cu(110) surface\cite{Yamada:2006hb}, we do believe that for the thicker films studied, that the Cu(110) surface is effectively covered by D$_2$O.}.
 Adsorption of CH$_3$I on top of D$_2$O/Cu(110) was studied using temperature programmed desorption, which identified two CH$_3$I desorption features.
-Our TPD findings are in accord with those of \textcite{Perry:2007db} who studied CH$_3$I on D$_2$O/Ru(0001).
+Our TPD findings are in accord with those of Ref. \onlinecite{Perry:2007db} who studied CH$_3$I on D$_2$O/Ru(0001).
 At low doses an adsorbed CH$_3$I species that desorbs at $\sim$125K for $\lesssim$0.33ML CH$_3$I (the $\alpha$ state) is present.
 As the CH$_3$I dose is increased, a higher desorption temperature ($\sim$135K) feature begins to grow (the $\beta$ state), and this gradually becomes the dominant feature and is the only TPD feature present above 1.0ML CH$_3$I dose.